dh7fin/CyberProject/README.md

-# Interception and Analysis; Simulating Real-World Atrtacks in a Controlled Network
+# Interception and Analysis; Simulating Real-World Attacks in a Controlled Network

 ## Overview